A Beginner's Guide To Home Hot Pot

 Hot pot has always been at the centre of my Taiwanese family’s winter solstice, Lunar New Year and birthday celebrations.
 It’s a special meal filled with loud chatter and laughter, and its communal nature is a metaphor for family wholeness, as people gather at the table.
-While hot pot restaurants across the country have put things on pause due to the pandemic, hot pot can be a cinch—and just as fun—to have at home.
+While hot pot restaurants across the country put things on pause due to the pandemic, hot pot can be a cinch—and just as fun—to have at home.

 Hot pot involves a communal pot of broth kept bubbling on a portable burner at the centre of the table while ingredients, such as sliced raw meat, leafy vegetables, fish balls, tofu and noodles, are cooked in it.
 The ingredient possibilities are based entirely on your preferences—keep it an omnivorous meal or make it a vegetarian feast.
 (Some pots are split in half so you can have two separate broths.)
 Hot pot isn’t bound by strict rules, which is why the experience is so easygoing and enjoyable.

-For Eva Chin, chef de cuisine at Kōjin in Toronto, hot pot was an essential in her household.
+For Eva Chin, executive chef at Avling in Toronto, hot pot was an essential in her household.
 “It brightened my palate when I was able to taste meat, seafood and the earthiness of mushrooms in the broth,” Chin recalled of her first Cantonese hot pot experience as a child.
 Its laissez-faire spirit actually helped Chin introduce Chinese food to her wife and mother-in-law; they now have a hot pot set-up at home.

 Styles of hot pot are differentiated by the ingredients, dipping sauces and types of broth used.
 Chrysanthemum greens are popular in Taiwanese- and Cantonese-style, while lamb is common for northern Chinese versions.
 Traditionally, southern Chinese hot pot broth is a clear, seafood-oriented affair that brings out the flavours of the Pearl River Delta.
 “In North America, they’ve taken all these different styles and hot pot history to encompass the cuisine culture of China,” says Chin.